 AUR10116 – Certificate I in Automotive Vocational Preparation

-The Goals4Life, Certificate I in Automotive Vocational Preparation coarse specialises in the provision of training to Prolific Priority Offenders (PPO’s) and youth at risk with an expected outcome to help with behavioural change and engagement, and also to reduce criminal offences.
+The Goals4Life, Certificate I in Automotive Vocational Preparation coarse specialises in the provision of training to youth at risk and young offenders expected outcome to help with behavioural change and engagement, and also to reduce criminal offences.

 Certificate I in Automotive Vocational Preparation allows participants the opportunity to gain skills relating to motor vehicle maintenance, as well as learning critical life and employ-ability skills which will enable the participants to progress to further education, training and or employment.

-The program provides a good grounding for youth that wish to enter the Automotive industry and the qualification is suitable for an Australian Apprenticeship pathway.
+The course provides a good mechanical foundation for youth that wish to enter the Automotive industry and the qualification is suitable for an Australian Apprenticeship pathway.

 The Goals4Life, Certificate I in Automotive Vocational Preparation currently delivered at:

 This fee can be paid in full, invoiced to an agency or business or a repayment plan can be set up.

 Concessions may apply or request may be considered for waiving due to financial hardship.

 Conditions apply, please discuss with the WA PCYC.